 Try Advanced Reading Therapy Lite for Free

 Advanced Reading Therapy is now available for your iOS and Android devices.
-Download Advanced Reading Therapy Lite now for a sample of how the app works with 15 passages – 5 at each level.
+Download Advanced Language Therapy Lite now for a sample of how the app works with 15 passages – 5 at each level.
 Then upgrade to the full version of Advanced Reading Therapy for over 200 total passages.

 Other Apps for Reading Comprehension

 Not everyone is ready for paragraphs or passages, so it’s important to find the app that works at the right level for you.
 Tactus Therapy offers 3 other apps to improve reading comprehension for iOS and Android devices:

 Single words: Comprehension Therapy, part of Language Therapy 4-in-1, has over 700 single words including nouns, verbs, and adjectives.
 Use the Read or Listen&Read activities to solidify word-level reading skills.

 Try Comprehension Therapy for FREE by downloading Language Therapy Lite